Jet-shaped filamentary ejecta in common envelope evolution: The numerical setup

 \section{The numerical setup}

 We described our numerical setup in \cite{Hilleletal2023}.
 In the following, we will briefly outline the main ingredients.

 The first ingredient is the non-rotating stellar model.
 We use a zero-age-main-sequence star of metalicity $Z=0.02$ and mass $M_{\rm 1,ZAMS}=15 M_\odot$ evolved to the RSG phase using the one-dimensional (1D) stellar evolution code \texttt{MESA} \citep{Paxtonetal2011, Paxtonetal2013, Paxtonetal2015, Paxtonetal2018, Paxtonetal2019}.
 Our primary focus is 3D hydrodynamical simulations using {\sc flash} \citep{Fryxelletal2000}.
-We transport the 1D stellar model to the 3D numerical grid when its mass and radius are $M_1= 12.5 M_\odot$ and $R_{\rm RSG}=881\,R_{\odot}$, respectively.
+We transport the 1D stellar model to the 3D numerical grid when its mass and radius are $M_1=12.5 M_\odot$ and $R_{\rm RSG}=881\,R_{\odot}$, respectively.
+Cells outside the stellar model are initialized with a low density of $\rho_{\rm grid,0} = 2.1 \times 10^{-13} \g \cm^{-3}$ and a temperature of $T_{\rm grid,0}= 1100 \K$, and outflow boundary conditions are used.

 The inner $20\%$ of the stellar radius is kept fixed.
+This inner inert core, with a radius of $R_{\rm inert}=176 R_\odot$, saves large amounts of computational resources, as simulating inner envelope zones requires smaller time steps.
 We use a stationary gravitational field computed at the initial time from the stellar model, including the fixed inner sphere.
 Our numerical grid is a Cartesian grid with outflow boundary conditions.
 The matter occupying the grid is an ideal gas ($\gamma = 5/3$), including radiation pressure.

 The second ingredient is the NS orbit.
 We operate in a CEJSN scenario where the NS spirals in and launches jets due to mass accretion.
 We use a fixed spiral orbit that mimics the plunge-in phase of the CEE.